-When the DRL are on, the low-beam headlamps will be on.
-The taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.
+When the DRL are on, the taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.

-The DRL turn off when the headlamps are turned to $\circlearrowleft$ or the ignition is off.
+The DRL turn off when the headlamps are turned to $\ensuremath{\circlearrowleft}$ or the ignition is off.

 This vehicle may have a DRL disabling function.
 When the DRL are on and a turn signal is activated, the DRL on that side will be off until the turn signal goes off.